 When I was little, I imagined being a good mother to my children one day – just as my own mother was to me.
 I had a very strong bond with my paternal grandmother, Oba-chan, and feel lucky to have had many good role models for how to take care of children.
 But the time and labor involved in raising a family is more than I ever imagined – especially in their infant years, when I had virtually no time for myself.
 The experience has made me more thankful toward my own parents.

 Before becoming a mom, I would feel defeated when I made mistakes – I could be quite hard on myself.
-Now I imagine one of my daughters feeling deflated after trying something challenging, and I tell myself the same things I would tell her.
+Now I imagine one of my children feeling deflated after trying something challenging, and I tell myself the same things I would tell them.
 Motherhood has helped me be kinder and gentler with myself – and that is a gift in and of itself.